vadim-za/zt4i-libs/cc/doc/howto/intrusive-lists.md

 ```
 There is also a more versatile helper `insert()` method, which wraps the primary insertion methods demonstrated above:
 ```
-    // node1...node6 are of the *Node type list.insert(.first, node1);
+    // node1...node6 are of the *MyNode type list.insert(.first, node1);
     list.insert(.last, node2);
     list.insert(.before(node1), node3);